 Skip to main content

 We are lucky to work with many amazing people at HRI.
-Clarissa, our Head of Donor Services, is a twin, and she was also born with complex congenital heart disease.
+Clarissa, our Head of Donor Services, was born with complex congenital heart disease.
 She is a warrior and an inspiration.
 This is her story, in her own words and in the words of her loved ones.

 Clarissa: